MichaelGonzalez-bit/MichaelGonzalez-bit/README.md

 - 🖱️ I'm a computer and systems engineer
 - 💾 I’m currently focusing on Python , Django , ReactJs , HTML5 , CSS and Javascript
-- 📖 I have experience in Python , Java , Javascript , Css , Oracle for more than 2 years
+- 📖 I have experience in React, Python , Java , Javascript , Css , Oracle for more than 2 years
 - 🔭 I'm currently doing a personal project in Python and ReactJs

 ### Hola, Soy Michael 👋